wmo-im/wis2box-training/documentation/docs/practical-sessions/accessing-your-student-vm.md

 ## Test Docker

 In the local training environment, your student account has been added to the `docker` group to allow you to work with Docker.
-It is important to verify Docker is working correctly before installing WIS2-in-a-box software.
+It is important to verify Docker is working correctly before installing wis2box.

 ### Docker hello-world